 What is your cancellation policy?

-Like other health care providers such as doctors, dentists and chiropractors, we charge a fee for missed appointments or insufficient notice of cancellation.
+Like other health care providers such as doctors, dentists and physiotherapists, we charge a fee for missed appointments or insufficient notice of cancellation.

 Why do I have to pay a fee for cancelling my appointment?